Manage Depression with Hypnosis

 FAQ

-Research: On Hypnosis for Depression
+Research: On hypnosis for depression

 Depression is an umbrella term for the presence of several symptoms rooted in dysregulated mood.
 At its core, depression includes either low mood, loss of interest or pleasure, or both [1].
 Among the other experiences people with depression might have are insomnia or hypersomnia, fatigue, lack of motivation or enjoyment, concentration difficulties, changes in appetite and weight, and suicidal thoughts or behaviors.
 Every year, approximately 1 in 14 adults in the U.S. experience clinically significant depression with significant distress and impairment of life quality and functioning (i.e., Major Depressive Disorder) [1].
 Depression rates are three times greater in young adults (18-29 years old) than in older adults (+60) and twofold more common in women than men.
 Depression rates are on the rise, with significant increases in prevalence from 2005 to 2015 [1] and even higher numbers since the COVID-19 pandemic [2].